react-icons vs font-awesome vs bootstrap-icons vs material-icons vs feather-icons vs octicons vs heroicons

 • feather-icons:

-Feather Icons are characterized by their minimalist and lightweight design, featuring simple lines and shapes.
-They are perfect for modern web applications that prioritize a clean aesthetic and user experience.
+Feather Icons are known for their minimalist, line-art style.
+They are designed with a focus on simplicity and elegance, making them perfect for modern web applications that prioritize a clean and uncluttered look.

 • heroicons: